ANIKETSHARMAGIT56/cppsock/readme.md

 # Cppsock
 Cppsock is a lightweight IPC (Inter-Process Communication) and networking library built for speed, simplicity, and minimal boilerplate.
 Whether you're communicating between processes or over the network, cppsock aims to keep things hassle-free.

+# Disclaimer
+Under rapid development, API is unstable.
+Examples code to be published soon.

 # 🚀 Features
 ⚡ Fast and minimal overhead